groovy9/Node-Express-SQLite-Raw-SQL-Gateway-Example/README.md

 By default, you get an API with only two routes: One for authenticating and one for POSTing SQL queries.

 For the security-conscious thinking "What about SQL injection?"
-Security can range from bad to excellent depending on how you configure it.
+Security can range from poor to excellent depending on how you configure it.
 See the security section below.

 ### Features